-- 1. Navigate to the Preferences tab.
-Click Camera Groups. - 2.
-Open the camera group settings. - 3.
-Check Deduplicate Events and specify the deduplication interval in seconds (interval between 2 consecutive checks for event uniqueness).
+- 1. Enable the offline mode of video face detection for each camera in the group.
+See Add Camera for details. - 2.
+Navigate to the Preferences tab.
+Click Camera Groups. - 3.
+Open the camera group settings. - 4.
+Check Deduplicate Events and specify the deduplication interval in seconds.